ansible/ansible/docsite/rst/playbooks_lookups.rst

     - hosts: all

       tasks:
+        # create a user account with encryption sha256 and read the password from the file password if it exists
+        # if password file does not exist, create a random password and store it in this file
+        - user: name=newuser
+                password=' {{ lookup('password', 'credentials/' + 'password encrypt=sha256_crypt'

         # create a mysql user with a random password using only ascii letters:
         - mysql_user: name={{ client }}